 “We could use the classes to describe the problem domain, and that works in a number of other methodologies as well,” Baker said.
 “So the classes have different abstractions, depending on where you’re using them — whether it’s in the analysis stage or it’s in your design stage.”

 One of the most popular behavioral diagrams is the sequence diagram, which complements class diagrams.
 Sequence diagrams depict how instances of classes interact with one another, and they also operate on a level that suits technical audiences.
+In a sequence diagram, the paths that software takes are shown vertically and interactions are represented with arrows.

 And then there is the use-case diagram, a behavioral diagram that maps out the different categories of users who interact with the system.
 Baker said use-case diagrams are helpful for understanding how a system functions in response to different user behaviors.
+This type of UML diagram is ideal for the beginnings of a project because users are easily identifiable with the system.

 There are two factors that determine which UML diagram should be used for a given situation: the audience that’s viewing the diagram and the type of project you’re working on.